Difference-restriction algebras of partial functions: axiomatisations and representations: Representability

 In this section, we finally show that equations \ref{schein1} -- \ref{lifting} axiomatise the representable $\{-, \rest\}$-algebras, by describing a generic representation, by partial functions, of any such algebra.

-Throughout this section, we let $\algebra S$ be an arbitrary subtraction algebra.
-Recall that a filter $F \subseteq \cS$ is \defn{maximal} if it is proper (not the whole of $\cS$) and is maximal amongst all proper filters of $\cS$, with respect to inclusion.
+Recall that a filter $F \subseteq \cS$ of a meet semilattice $\cS$ is \defn{maximal} if it is proper (not the whole of $\cS$) and is maximal amongst all proper filters of $\cS$, with respect to inclusion.
 We use $\mf \cS$ to denote the set of all maximal filters of~$\cS$.